 - Sitges Film Festival: TBA.
 The fantastic international film festival found in nearby beach haven Sitges (30 minutes away by train) screens the best genre films and allows a great meet and greet opportunity with filmmakers.
 If you’re a fan of film and want to do a bit networking then pencil it in.
 Careful!
 The movies here tend to lean towards horror.

 - Oktoberfest Barcelona: Second and third week of October.
 Who said Oktoberfest was only for Munich?
 Barcelona pays quite an honest homage to the world’s biggest party with its massive steins of beer, schnitzel, pretzels, and rowdy tables singing along to traditional bands.
 It all goes down at Montjuic.

-- Cursa Bombers Barcelona: October 27th 2019.
+- Cursa Bombers Barcelona: TBA.
 The most popular 10 km run in the city is the Cursa Bombers and is named after the city firemen who organize the event.
 With over 15,000 participants and counting it has become one of the great Barcelona events of the year.
 Visit the official page for information on signing up.

 - Brunch in the City: October – November.
 If you still haven’t got all the Brunch in the Park dance moves out of your system you’re in luck!
 The madness continues at Poble Espanyol for the autumn version of this Sunday afternoon dance-fest.

 - Voll-Damm Barcelona Jazz Festival: October – November.
 The Barcelona International Jazz Festival always churns out an amazing line up for those who love the genre.
 Unfortunately ticket prices can creep up so make sure to book them well in advance.